 - Concentrating on LAN multiplayer leads to better support for Internet multiplayer, which works even if your friends are A. unavailable for play dates or B. so far away that the airfare to play a local multiplayer game with them would be cost prohibitive.

 Some critics say it's fine to move a PC and monitor to a LAN party but not to move a PC next to the TV.
 The difference is that LAN parties are planned in advance and last multiple hours, unlike the shorter and more spontaneous sessions of single-screen multiplayer.
+After a session, "I eventually have to move it back to where my monitors are," and this becomes tiring after a few times.

 There are six steps to setting up a single-screen multiplayer match: